Copyright © 2006 Trumpet Ministries, Inc. All Rights Reserved

 It is no wonder that some complain I am “too hard,” considering what they are being taught in other places.
 I would too if I were in their shoes, not knowing (or caring?) what the Scriptures teach.

 But back to the central issue.
 The central issue is what will happen to me if I do not serve God as I should.
 This is where Satan gets in the act.
 He has not served God as he should have and so he is pressing for an amnesty.
 Satan says, “You will not surely die and neither will I!”

-First of all, you are not going to attain the first resurrection, the resurrection of the ruling priesthood, the resurrection that will take place when the Lord returns (Revelation 20:5 and Luke 20:35-36).
+- You are not going to attain the first resurrection, the resurrection of the ruling priesthood, the resurrection that will take place when the Lord returns (Revelation 20:5 and Luke 20:35-36).

-Second, when you are raised from the dead at the end of the thousand-year Kingdom Age you are going to be clothed with corruption.
-If you are fortunate you will merely receive lashes, have your talent taken from you, and experience the fire of God’s anger.
+- If you are fortunate you will merely receive lashes (Luke 12:47), have your talent taken from you (Matthew 25:28), and experience the fire of God’s anger.
 You will be saved as by fire.

-If you are not fortunate you will be confined in your body in the lake that burns with fire and sulfur.
+- If you are not fortunate, you will be confined in your body in the lake that burns with fire and sulfur.
 In that lake you will experience endless torment.
 The fire will never be quenched.
-Eternal worms will eat at your resurrected body.
+Eternal worms will eat at your resurrected body (Mark 9:48).

 Those who teach this are going to appear before Christ with their congregations and explain to Christ why they taught such unscriptural, unhistorical lies.
 I think they may be sent to the same places of confinement as those who, because of their teaching, failed to serve the Lord.

 Paul knew what the Judgment Seat of Christ was going to be like.
 Paul feared the Lord!
 Paul spent his life persuading people to live righteously because he knew the fear of the Lord.